Hardchat/Multivac-Unstaking/README.md

 ```

 ## Windows:
-You can easily run the scipt using the `unstake.bat` file in the project folder.
+You can easily run the script using the `unstake.bat` file in the project folder.

 Alternatively: